rust-lang/crates.io/README.md

 ## Initialize the database

-To initialize the database (this will wipe all existing data!) run the rust binary with a `RESET=1` env var.
+To initialize the database (or run any recent migrations):

 ```
-RESET=1 cargo run
+./target/migrate
 ```

 ## Running Tests